-Biscoff cookies Also known as Lotus Biscoff Cookies are Belgian cookies made with carefully selected natural ingredients like warm spices.
-It’s well known in Europe, and it’s slowly becoming a snack time favorite in the U.S and other parts of the world.
+Biscoff cookies, also known as Lotus Biscoff Cookies, are Belgian biscuits made with carefully selected natural ingredients like warm spices.
+It's well known in Europe and slowly becoming a snack-time favorite in the U.S. and other parts of the world.
 Its unique flavor and shape make for a crunchy bite.
-It’s perfect when paired with morning coffee or tea.
+It's perfect when paired with morning coffee or tea.

 What is biscoff butter spread?

-Biscoff butter spread is a sweet creamy spread made with Lotus Biscoff cookies, also known as speculoos cookie butter.
+Biscoff butter is a sweet, creamy spread made with Lotus Biscoff cookies, also known as speculoos cookie butter.

 It can be enjoyed just like peanut butter, almond butter, cashew butter, and other nut butter spreads.

-Smear over toast, crackers, bread, cookies, or melted and drizzled over ice cream, pancakes, or other desserts.
+Smear over toast, crackers, bread, and cookies, or melt and drizzle over ice cream, pancakes, or other desserts.

 Here is what you'll need to bring this butter ice cream to life:

-Condensed milk: I love to use condensed milk as opposed to granulated sugar.
-It leaves the ice cream with a smooth texture, and no sugar granules to worry about.
+Condensed milk: I love to use condensed milk instead of granulated sugar.
+It leaves the ice cream with a smooth texture and no sugar granules to worry about.

-Lotus Biscoff butter: made from the cookies, it’s just like other nut butter.
+Lotus Biscoff butter is made from cookies, like other nut butter.

 Coffee: use a good quality roast or coffee granules.